confidential-containers/td-shim/doc/tdshim_spec.md

 A TD Shim may support a subset of the payload type based upon its use case.
 For example, TD Shim for a container may only support PayloadImageTypeBzImage and PayloadImageTypeRawVmLinux.
 TD shim for a service TD may only support PayloadImageTypeExecutablePayload.

 If the VMM does not provide the payload image or the VMM does not know the payload image format, the VMM shall not create this payload info HOB.
 The TdShim must know the payload format and transfer to the payload in right way.
-By default, PayloadImageTypeExecutablePayload is used.

 ```
 #define HOB_PAYLOAD_INFO_GUID { \